Proto-Uralic language

 Proto-Uralic is the unattested reconstructed language ancestral to the modern Uralic language family.
-The hypothetical language is thought to have been originally spoken in a small area in about 7000–2000 BCE, and expanded to give differentiated Proto-Languages.
-Some newer research has pushed the "Proto-Uralic homeland" east of the Ural Mountains into Western Siberia.
+The reconstructed language is thought to have been originally spoken in a small area in about 7000–2000 BCE (estimates vary), and then expanded across northern Eurasia, gradually diverging into a dialect continuum and then a language family in the process.
+The location of the area or Urheimat is not known, and various strongly differing proposals have been put forward, such as the Central Russian Upland, but the vicinity of the Ural Mountains is generally viewed as the most likely.

-Definition
+Early descendants

 According to the traditional binary tree model, Proto-Uralic diverged into Proto-Samoyedic and Proto-Finno-Ugric.
 However, reconstructed Proto-Finno-Ugric differs little from Proto-Uralic, and many apparent differences follow from the methods used.
-Thus Proto-Finno-Ugric may not be separate from Proto-Uralic.
+Thus, Proto-Finno-Ugric may not be separate from Proto-Uralic.
 Another reconstruction of the split of Proto-Uralic has three branches (Finno-Permic, Ugric and Samoyedic) from the start.

 "Comb" model

 In the early 21st century, these tree-like models have been challenged by the hypothesis of larger number of proto-languages giving an image of a linguistic "comb" rather than a tree.
 Thus, the second-order groups of the Uralic phylum would then be: Sami, Finnic, Mordvinic, Mari, Permic, Hungarian, Mansi, Khanty and Samoyedic, all on equal footing.
 This order is both the order of geographical positions as well as linguistic similarity, with neighboring languages being more similar than distant ones.